The Low-Energy Effective Theory of Axions and ALPs: Renormalization-group evolution to the weak scale

 \section{Renormalization-group evolution to the weak scale}

 The effective Lagrangian (\ref{Leff}) is assumed to arise from integrating out some new heavy particles at a scale $\Lambda=4\pi f$ far above the weak scale.
 Assuming the ALP mass is small -- of order 100\,GeV or less -- we can evolve the Wilson coefficients and operators in the effective Lagrangian down to the scale of electroweak symmetry breaking by solving their RG equations.
 We now derive the explicit form of these equations, working consistently at two-loop order in gauge couplings and one-loop order in Yukawa interactions.
 These are the lowest orders at which these interactions contribute to the evolution equations for the ALP couplings.
+In models in which the boson couplings are enhanced over the fermion ones, the two-loop gauge contributions can give rise to the dominant evolution effects.
+Two-loop corrections in the Yukawa couplings, or mixed two-loop gauge--Yukawa contributions, are neglected in our approach.
+They would give rise to small multiplicative corrections of the fermion couplings, but they do not introduce new ALP coupling parameters on the right-hand side of the evolution equations.
+Thus, there is no scenario in which these neglected two-loop contributions could give rise to dominant effects.
 Some technical details of our derivations are relegated to Appendix~\ref{app:A}.
 The RG equations for the ALP couplings appearing in the alternative form of the effective Lagrangian in (\ref{Leffalt}) can be derived from the equations below in a straightforward way.
 They are discussed in Appendix~\ref{app:B}.